ioda-net/geo-infra/docs/dev/customer.rst

 The template will then be used in ``geo-front3/src/components/features/FeaturesService.js`` as the template to render the cell in `Ultimate Data Table <http://ultimate-datatable.readthedocs.org/>`__.

-See the `What we handle <../user/features.html#what-we-handle>`__ section of the user documentation of features to see what is handled by default.
+See the :ref:`relevant section <ref_user_cfg-portal_identify-features_special-columns-features>` of the user documentation to see what is handled by default.